-- ongoing cash flow forecast analysis and detailed budgeting processes which, combined with continual development of banking relationships, is directed at providing a sound financial positioning for the consolidated entity's operations and financial management activities; and - a capital structure that provides adequate funding for potential acquisition and investment strategies, building future growth in shareholder value.
+- > ongoing cash flow forecast analysis and detailed budgeting processes which, combined with continual development of banking relationships, is directed at providing a sound financial positioning for the consolidated entity's operations and financial management activities; and - > a capital structure that provides adequate funding for potential acquisition and investment strategies, building future growth in shareholder value.
 The loan facility can be partly used to fund significant investments as part of this growth strategy.

-The consolidated entity is not subject to externally imposed capital requirements, other than contractual banking covenants and obligations.
+The consolidated entity is not subject to externally imposed capital requirements, other than contractual banking covenants1 and obligations.
 All bank lending requirements have been complied with during the year and at the date of this report, which include the following covenants:

-- Net leverage ratio not exceeding 3.00:1 (Net Debt / EBITDA); and - Fixed charge cover ratio not below 1.75:1 (EBITDA plus Rent / Net Total Cash Interest plus Rent) - (1) Banking covenants calculations exclude the impacts of AASB 16 Leases.
+- > Net leverage ratio not exceeding 3.00:1 (Net Debt/EBITDA); and - > Fixed charge cover ratio not below 1.75:1 (EBITDA plus Rent/Net Total Cash Interest plus Rent).